How to fetch data from Firebase to Nodemcu

 }

-Okay, now let’s go back to the Firebase side.
-Then copy and paste this code on the Arduino IDE program.
+• Okay, now let’s go back to the Firebase side.
+Then copy and paste this code to the program.

-Afterward, click the “Realtime Database” button on the left side.
-Next, click the “Create Database” button.
+• Afterwards, click the “Create Database” button.
 Then select the Database location and click the “Next” button.
-Next step select the “Start in test mode” after, clicks the “Enable” button.
+Now, select the “Start in test mode” and click the “Enable” button.

-Then, click the “+” icon and enter “LED_STATUS” for the name and “0” for the value.
+• Then, click the “+” icon and enter “LED_STATUS” for the name and “0” for the value.
 Next, click the “Add” button.
-OK, now set up the Firebase software is enough.

 How to fetch data from Firebase to Nodemcu | Step by step instructions